 The Institute’s mission is ambitious but clear: work to shape and elevate the conversation surrounding these issues through rigorous research and public outreach.
 Having just celebrated its 10th Anniversary, the Institute is redefining the way policymakers, community leaders, and innovators address the problems of our day by distilling and promoting the transformational power of disruptive innovation.

 The Institute is launching a development plan to strengthen its fundraising strategy and operation.
 This initiative will be spearheaded by the Institute’s new Vice President of Development.
 Currently, the Institute is primarily supported through research partnerships and grants.
-This includes Tata Consultancy Services and Li & Fung, who fund the research fellows program.
+This includes Tata Consultancy Services and Li & Fung, who fund the Institute’s visiting research fellows program.

 The Institute is searching for a seasoned fundraising professional to lead its development operation.
 Serving as an integral member of the leadership team, the Vice President of Development will be responsible for leading the systematic growth of a comprehensive development department.
 The Vice President will be an ambassador for the organization, building and deepening engagement with donors and driving broader awareness and philanthropic support for the organization.
 The Vice President of Development will be responsible for designing, overseeing, and executing a development program to grow the Institute’s philanthropic revenue significantly.
-Additionally, the new Vice President will participate in the Institute’s overall strategic planning process, soon to be launched.
+Additionally, the new Vice President will participate in the Institute’s overall strategic planning process, which has just launched.